Sarveshp93/nginx-fluentd-mongodb/README.md

 # Verification
 - Hit nginx webserver URL couple of times either using curl/http.
 Ex. curl http://localhost:80
 - Login to mongoDB container using: docker exec -it <container_id> /bin/sh
-- Go to the database: use httpd;
+- Go to the database: use nginx;
 - Find the logs in collection: db.access.find();
 - For every hit to nginx server, you should see the logs in this collection.

 PS.
-Database name httpd and collection name access is configured in fluent.conf
+Database name nginx and collection name access is configured in fluent.conf